PresentationPatterns/presentationpatterns.github.com/glossary/index.md

 <h3>Intermezzi</h3>
 <p>Presentations should be made up of logical parts in the form of a Triad or Narrative Arc shape.
 Sometimes, these sections necessitate a color change, thematic shift, or outline introduction to clearly signal the beginning or ending of an act.
 This pattern is an implementation of the Context Keeper pattern and is similar to Bookends but is used during the course of the presentation to wrap sections, as opposed to wrapping the entire presentation.</p>
 <h3>Injured Outlines (Antipattern)</h3>
 <p>Outlines should never have a single point at an indent level; don’t create bullet points that have only one sub-bullet.
-Bullets in presentations mimic outlines and it “looks” grammatically incorrect to have orphan bullets.</p>
+Bullets in presentations mimic outlines and it "looks" grammatically incorrect to have orphan bullets.</p>
 <h3>Invisibility</h3>
 <p>This pattern uses invisible elements that don’t appear on printed versions of the slides but are revealed throughout your talk.
 This preserves a sense of surprise when you are forced to provide handouts (Slideuments?) in advance of your talk. </p>
 </section>
 <section><div class='glossdiv' title='K'>
 <h2 class='title'>K</h2>
 <h3>Know Your Audience</h3>
-<p>Preparing a great presentation is lost if you present it to the “wrong” audience.
+<p>Preparing a great presentation is lost if you present it to the "wrong" audience.
 Seek data on your attendees; their occupations, relative ages, comfort level with the material, and general background.
 Tune your material to match as many of the attending demographics as possible.</p>
 </section>
 <section><div class='glossdiv' title='L'>
 <h2 class='title'>L</h2>
 <h3>Laser Weapons (Antipattern)</h3>
-<p>Laser pointers are generally a crutch for identifying content elements on a slide that could otherwise be emphasized by Traveling Highlights or as an attempt to explain a slide that “you probably can’t read in the back.”</p>
+<p>Laser pointers are generally a crutch for identifying content elements on a slide that could otherwise be emphasized by Traveling Highlights or as an attempt to explain a slide that "you probably can’t read in the back."</p>
 <h3>Leet Grammars</h3>
-<p>Leet Grammars refers to correctly using appropriate slang, jargon, and other “insider” colloquialisms in your presentation to bond with your audience.</p>
+<p>Leet Grammars refers to correctly using appropriate slang, jargon, and other "insider" colloquialisms in your presentation to bond with your audience.</p>
 <h3>Lightning Talk</h3>
 <p>Lightning Talk is a timed presentation, usually five minutes long and optionally constrained by aspecific number of slides.
 In many formats, the slides advance automatically.</p>
 <h3>Lightsaber</h3>